 Enhance your WooCommerce audio library with other audio plugins

-In the instructions above, I explained how to add music players to your WooCommerce audio store using the basic audio shortcode that comes with WordPress.
-If you don't like how this looks, then you can embed your audio files using third party audio plugins instead.
+In the instructions above, I explained how to add music players for WooCommerce audio store using the basic audio shortcode that comes with WordPress.
+If you don't like how this looks, then you can embed your audio files using third-party audio plugins instead.

 There are lots of audio plugins available.
 We particularly love the free Compact WP Audio Player plugin because it's so incredibly simple.
-It lets you add a circular play icon which customers can click on to listen to tracks directly in the WooCommerce audio library.
-This takes up less space than the default WordPress audio player, and looks really neat.
+It lets you add a circular play icon that customers can click on to listen to tracks directly in the WooCommerce audio library.
+This takes up less space than the default WordPress audio player and looks really neat.

 The plugin author has packed a lot into this small audio plugin, as it has the main controls you need.
 While you're playing an embedded audio track, the icon turns to a pause button so that you can stop and resume as needed.

-To add a compact audio player in any of the fields in your WooCommerce audio store, simply install the plugin.
+To add a compact WooCommerce music player to any of the fields in your WooCommerce audio store, simply install the plugin.
 The only other step is to add the shortcode

 Create a WooCommerce audio store with free downloads